Shrewsbury Sixth Form College: Merger

-In 2025, the college changed its name to Shrewsbury College.
+In 2025, the Shrewsbury Colleges Group changed its name to Shrewsbury College, effective from 1 August 2025.

 Campuses

 The college's Wakeman site, acquired in 2013 following the closure of Wakeman School.

-The college, is located on the banks of the River Severn.
-The Welsh Bridge Campus occupies the main and ancillary buildings of the former Priory Grammar School for Boys (itself built on the site of a medieval Augustinian friary).
+The college was located on the banks of the River Severn.
+The Welsh Bridge Campus occupied the main and ancillary buildings of the former Priory Grammar School for Boys (itself built on the site of a medieval Augustinian friary).

 English Bridge Campus (Abbey Foregate) – comprising Wakeman Hall and sports fields – Courses: Art & Design including Food Technology, Sport & PE, Humanities (English, Classical Civilisation, Religious Studies, Politics & History), Health & Social Care, Music & Dramatic Arts.

 Welsh Bridge Campus (Priory Road) – comprising Austin, Priory Hall, Priory House, Quarry, Severn – Courses: Work Applied subjects (Business, ICT, Computer Science, Law & Economics), Social Science (Sociology, Geography, Psychology), Sciences, including electronics, Modern Foreign Languages, and Maths.

 Students

-The college has approximately 1,650 students.
-It is the sixth form for the following schools: Shrewsbury Academy (formally The Grange and Sundorne schools), Priory School, Meole Brace School, Belvidere School, Corbet School, Mary Webb School and Science College and Church Stretton School.
-Students from outside the 'partner schools' (listed above) are also accepted.
+The college had approximately 1,650 students in 2007.
+It was the sixth form for the following schools: Shrewsbury Academy (formally The Grange and Sundorne schools), Priory School, Meole Brace School, Belvidere School, Corbet School, Mary Webb School and Science College and Church Stretton School.
+Students from outside the 'partner schools' (listed above) were also accepted.
 Students in Shropshire are additionally able to go to other sixth-form colleges, which exist in Oswestry, Ludlow and Telford.

-A-Level performance is comparable to the nearby independent fee-paying Shrewsbury School and Shrewsbury High School, resulting in a noticeable presence of previously independent-school students at the college.
-Female students outnumber male students.
-The percentage of students from a minority ethnic heritage is small, mirroring the profile in the locality.
+A-Level performance was comparable to the nearby independent fee-paying Shrewsbury School and Shrewsbury High School, resulting in a noticeable presence of previously independent-school students at the college.
+Female students outnumbered male students.
+The percentage of students from a minority ethnic heritage was small, mirroring the profile in the locality.